If you live in the USA, the 4th of July is Independence Day.

 - Be playful with your wording.
 Making your reader laugh or smile at the subject line is sure to earn your email an opening.

 The 4th of July comes around only once a year.
-So, take a cue from these examples and have some fun with your subject lines.
+So, take a cue from these email subject line examples and have some fun.

 4th of July email designs